fybrik/fybrik/site/docs/concepts/vault_plugins.md

 Additional secret plugins can be developed to retrieve credentials additional location.
 This [tutorial](https://learn.hashicorp.com/tutorials/vault/plugin-backends?in=vault/app-integration) can serve as a good starting point to learn about Vault plugin development.

-Details on Vault plugin configuration for Fybrik can be found in this [task](../tasks/configure-vault-plugin.md).
+Details on adding a new Vault plugin for Fybrik can be found in this [task](../tasks/add-vault-plugin.md).